-Warning: if you have a sweet tooth and live in Charlottesville, Virginia, then the following article may pose a threat to your waistline and your wallet.
+Warning: if you are visiting Charlottesville and have a sweet tooth, then the following article may pose a threat to your waistline and your wallet.
 But I promise it’s worth the risk- you won’t want to miss out on these unique dessert selections from across the city.

 Gearharts Fine Chocolate

 Next on the list are treats from Gearharts Fine Chocolate, located right beside Staples on West Main Street.
 The café-like setup creates a welcoming atmosphere as soon as you walk in the door, and the experience only gets better as you approach the counter.
 There are generally multiple free samples available (which is always a win in my book), and you can even watch bakers making the chocolate ganache through a glass window along the left wall.
 For those who are tempted to order every flavor of chocolate and struggle to make a decision, my top recommendations are the raspberry-zin, vanilla bean Brulee, and brown butter caramel.
 The flavors are creamy and rich—so delicious that they leave you wishing you could go back and eat them again.

 King’s Gourmet Popcorn